RustamAbdusamatov4848/LibraryWithSecurity/README.md

 ### Accessing the Application

-Once the application is up and running, you can access it at `http://localhost:8080`.
-You can test the API endpoints or interact with the web interface (if implemented).
+Once the application is up and running, you can access it at `http://localhost:8080`, or if you use docker compose`http://localhost:8081`
+You can test the API endpoints or interact with the web interface.

 You are now ready to start using Web-Library!